 Respawn must feel bad about derailing the Train, because it has added Gondolas to two POIs this season.
 Lava Siphon and Climatizer both feature the cable cars running over the deadly lava, offering a safe route through the heat.

 These could end up as handy rotation tools (or good sniper spots), but they could also leave you trapped and a sitting duck for teams sat on each side of the fissure.
+We look forward to seeing how fast they actually are.

 This isn't a big change to our games, but it's a much-requested feature.
 The skybox in World's Edge has returned to its beautiful blue state, rather than the grim clouds of the past few seasons.
 There is a little bit of climate change affecting things, especially in the northeast - but overall it's a positive return to our beautiful skies.